Daniel Victor: Act II: The Blood and the Life Eternal

-Victor took about a year to write and record his second album, entitled Act 2: The Blood and the Life Eternal, recorded in his basement studio in 2006/2007 and released on October 30, 2007.
+Victor took about a year to write and record his second album, entitled Act II: The Blood and the Life Eternal, recorded in his basement studio in 2006/2007 and released on October 30, 2007.
 The album featured members of groups including Aqualung, The Raveonettes, Mobile, Catherine Wheel, Auf der Maur, Hawksley Workman, Magneta Lane, Mellowdrone, and Ours.
 The first single, "Always", was the first to feature lead vocals from Victor himself, and peaked at #18 on the Canadian Rock Chart.
 This was followed by "The World Is Darker", featuring Melissa Auf der Maur, and then the driving rock song "Where We Are", featuring Rob Dickinson of the UK band Catherine Wheel.

 In 2008, Victor took time off and decided not to tour the album, instead spending time with friends and family.
 During this period, he produced and recorded an album as part of a side-project, Black Ribbons, a 12-song electro-pop album produced and recorded in a few months, with every song written on the bass guitar.

 Act III: Love Will Ruin

-Between 2007 and 2011, Victor was working on his third album, Act 3: Love Will Ruin.
+Between 2007 and 2011, Victor worked on his third album, Act 3: Love Will Ruin.
 Writing and production for this album progressed slowly and was affected by various setbacks.
 Victor eventually wrote and recorded nearly seventy songs, but when he had a 'finished' copy in his hands after several years, decided it was unworthy of release, and returned to the studio to start from scratch.

-On September 21, 2010, Victor leaked a song from the album, entitled "The Lonely War", featuring Evan Konrad of the band Bed of Stars.
+On September 21, 2010, Victor leaked a song from the album, entitled "The Lonely War", featuring Evan Konrad of Bed of Stars.
 He also announced that due to difficulties with a rupture in his vocal cords, the official release date of the album was delayed from 2009 to late 2011.
 In spring 2011, the first single/video from Act 3 was released, entitled "Falling Apart" (featuring Bed of Stars).
 In October, the single "Ghost Ship" (featuring Hot Hot Heat) was released, peaking at #9 for three weeks on ALT Rock in Canada.
 Act 3 was finally released in North America, and digitally in the UK and Australia, on November 18, 2011.
-It featured guest performances by Hot Hot Heat, Bed of Stars, and Pilot Speed.
+It also featured guest performances by Hot Hot Heat, Bed of Stars, and Pilot Speed.
 The album features more vocals from Victor himself, and is generally more uptempo and rock-sounding than his previous releases.

 Act IV

-Victor is currently working on the fourth Neverending White Lights studio album, following a nearly ten-year break due to mental health issues.
-No live performances have been scheduled in this time, and there has been no announcement about when or if new material will be released.
+In 2018, Victor stated he was working on the fourth Neverending White Lights studio album, following a nearly ten-year break due to mental health issues.
+Since then, there has been no announcement about when or if new material will be released.